manapixels/royalty-free-nft/README.md

-> Deploy again with your frontend address as one of the owners:
+> in a fourth terminal deploy with your frontend address as one of the owners:

 ```bash